chengy24/Audrey-Cheng/README.md

 ## Education
-University of Toronto, Bachelor of Science
+University of Toronto,
+Bachelor of Science
 Computer Science Specialist, Software Engineering Stream

+## Experience
+# Teaching Assistant
+- weriwu
+- aeoriuw

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for